ashyfox/arknights_ost_downloader/README.md

 ### Note:

 The API offers .mp3 and .wav, but the program convert .wav to .flac since .wav can't do metadata.
+All the format are tranfer into mp3

 ### Requirements: